SakhiArya/wallet/README.md

 3) Provide the OTP received on the number along with the token received from registration API response to complete registration.
 4) For Login provide the mobile number and password alone which will give you a token for further request to maintain the session(this token will be used for all requests further to authenticate).
 5) Add money will load the balance to the wallet (have assumed that payment gateway is in place and the payment is received successfully ).
-6) Cancel transaction API will only cancel the transactions which are in the itermediate state,transaction with: "FAILED", "SUCCESS", "CANCEL" status will not be allowed to cancel and debit and credit after successfully canceling the transaction takes place in respective wallets.
+6) Cancel transaction API will only cancel the transactions which are in the itermediate state,transaction with: "FAILED", "SUCCESS", "CANCEL" status will not be allowed to cancel and debit & credit after successfully canceling the transaction takes place in respective wallets.
 7) Fetch Payee name serves as the first request for Payment API(just like paytm) which will fetch the user name, confirm if the payee exists and start the transaction flow and will give the txnId for the payment request.
 8) For payment request, txnId and token serve as Input which will debit the payer and credit the payee up to the negative balance of 50k.
 9) getBalance fetches the available amount in the wallet.